Science of Falling

 As with many emerging fields, we won’t have all the answers anytime soon, but the studies conducted so far open the door to new ways of thinking about how our bodies maintain stability.
 Devices like the BrainPort give us a glimpse into the potential of tongue stimulation to assist with balance.
 As research grows, we’ll likely uncover even more about how this overlooked part of the body fits into the full picture of balance.
 Advances in technology and a deeper understanding of neuroplasticity are just beginning to scratch the surface of how the tongue and jaw might play a role in balance.
 Could we one day harness the sensory power of the tongue to help individuals with balance disorders on a wider scale?
 Only time, and further research, will tell, but the potential is certainly there.

-If you're interested in improving your own balance or optimizing your overall wellness as you age, check out this presentation where I lay out my method for tackling all aspects of healthy aging!
+If you're interested in improving your own balance or optimizing your overall wellness as you age, check out my Beginner to Intermediate Balance Program today!